 Democratizing analytics is among Pyramid Analytics’ foundational pillars, where technology aligns with successful self-service models directly.
 Pyramid Analytics supports any ordinary business user’s ability to conduct sophisticated analytics and leverage the results with a simple user interface and approach.

-Pyramid self-service approach doesn’t mean analytics in isolation; it means analytics where users are free to explore data, while remaining connected to a network of other self-service users.
-Ultimately, it’s built on foundation of trust: users can flourish when they’re empowered to use data in a shared analytics environment.
+The Pyramid self-service approach doesn’t mean analytics in isolation; it means analytics where users are free to explore data while remaining connected to a network of other self-service users.
+Ultimately, it’s built on a foundation of trust: users can flourish when they’re empowered to use data in a shared analytics environment.

-As we will find, in collaborative environments that support data storytelling, self-service capabilities become a gateway to greater democratization of analytics access, wherever employees happen to sit.
+As we will find, in collaborative environments that support data storytelling, self-service capabilities become a gateway to greater democratizing analytics access wherever employees happen to sit.

 We especially see the advantages of these types of self-service models in the pharmaceutical industry, where data access must be both highly accessible but also highly secure as employees access analytics from home.
 In the wake of COVID-19, employees can analyze millions of rows of data and analytics capabilities that reside on-premises as employees leverage insights from dispersed locations.